-Each time a different function is selected we can see how each component of the view is interlinked and changes.
+Each time a different function is selected, we can see how each view component is interlinked and changes.

-The Tideways automatically detects a number of bottlenecks in our requests and gives us helpful clarifications about them.
-The Bottlenecks tab may display slow or repeated HTTP calls, SQL calls, etc. In the example, we can see that the select, which is related to retrieving product information was executed 1 time and took 8.02 ms. All the detected bottlenecks will be highlighted in red:
+Tideways automatically detects some bottlenecks in our requests and gives us helpful clarifications about them.
+The Bottlenecks tab may display slow or repeated HTTP calls, SQL calls, etc. In the example, we can see that the select, related to retrieving product information, was executed 1 time and took 8.02 ms. All the detected bottlenecks will be highlighted in red: